robertjskelton/robertjskelton.github.io/_posts/2019-07-29-Format-Audio-USB-for-C7-Corvette-From-Mac.markdown

 ---
 layout: post
-title:  "Format an Audio USB for a C7 Corvette from a Mac"
+title:  "C7 Corvette - Format an Audio USB from a Mac"
 date:   2019-07-29 012:00:14 -0400
 categories: cars
 ---